PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

 <link href="./css/styles.css" rel="stylesheet">

-# Creating a heatmap table
+# Creating a Heatmap Table

-In this tutorial we will use grouping techniques to transform data so that it easily maps to an HTML table and use it to create a heatmap visualization.
+In this tutorial, we will use grouping techniques to transform data so that it easily maps to an HTML table and use it to create a heatmap visualization.

 Of course, instead of HTML cells, you could use SVG rectangles, circles, or even other symbols.
 This is suggested as an exercise.

 The heatmap will highlight the average amount of rain for each month using a gradient of two hues.
 The goal is to practice grouping and binding to a hierarchical nested structure.
-This is a step-by-step tutorial, so you can code along, or view the files from each step in your browser.
+This is a step-by-step tutorial, so you can code along or view the files from each step in your browser.
 You will find them in the [`Chapter07/HeatmapTable/`](../Chapter07/HeatmapTable/) subdirectory.

 This is a small application, so we will use a single HTML file to contain the code.
 You can start with an empty HTML file, or use the template provided in [`HeatmapTable/0-empty.html`](../HeatmapTable/0-empty.html).
 It contains an HTML `<table/>` element, a CSS style sheet, and the following script block, which loads the D3 library and contains the URL of a CSV data source in tidy format: